-provides a good approximation to predict the threshold onset of instability, considering all values of $m\ge 2$.
+provides a good approximation to predict the threshold onset of instability, considering {\it all values} of $m\ge 2$.
 The $\mathcal{O}(1)$ discrepancy between \eqref{asympt-eps-large} and the numerical data represents less than 5\% even for $m=2$.

 The analytical predictions are confirmed numerically, as shown in Fig.~\ref{fig02} for the angular modes with $m = $ 2, 3, 4, and 5.
 The onset of instability in the spectral problem \eqref{nls-spectrum} corresponds to the zero eigenvalues of the linear operator $L_m^-$, with the imaginary part of the frequencies dynamically characterizing the instability.
-The dark soliton becomes unstable when $\varepsilon \gtrsim 8.37$, with $m=2$ being the initially dominant mode.
-The $m=2$ mode remains dominant for larger $\varepsilon$, until $\varepsilon\approx 35$ [when $\rm{Im}(\omega_2)=\rm{Im}(\omega_3)$], where the mode $m=3$ starts dominating the instability.
-As represented in Fig.~\ref{fig02}, for a given $\varepsilon$, the largest imaginary eigenvalue characterizes the dominant unstable mode.
+The dark soliton { starts becoming unstable when $\varepsilon \gtrsim 8.37$, with $m=2$ being the initially dominant mode.
+By defining the lower limits of each dominant modes by $\varepsilon_{m}^{(0)}$, when ${\rm Im}(\omega_{m-1})={\rm Im}(\omega_m)$, the $m=2$ mode remains dominant for larger $\varepsilon$, until $\varepsilon_{3}^{(0)}\approx 35$ [when $\rm{Im}(\omega_2)=\rm{Im}(\omega_3)$], where the mode $m=3$ starts dominating the instability.
+Next, we have $\varepsilon_{4}^{(0)}\approx 78$ for the mode $m=4$; and $\varepsilon_{5}^{(0)}\approx 140$ for $m=5$ (already outside the range shown in Fig.~\ref{fig02}). } As represented in Fig.~\ref{fig02}, for a given $\varepsilon$, the largest imaginary eigenvalue characterizes the dominant unstable mode.
 If a given $\varepsilon$ corresponds to a dominant mode $m \geq 2$, then the dark soliton is affected by snake instability and tends to break into $m$ vortex-antivortex pairs.

 Regarding the spectral stability of dark solitons for $m = 1$, we demonstrate in \cite{SP} that the Eq.~\eqref{nls-spectrum} has only real eigenvalues $\omega$, with no instability bifurcations.
 Finally, for $m = 0$, it is also shown in \cite{SP} that there exists a single pair of eigenvalues $\omega$ of negative energy, which are smaller than all other pairs of eigenvalues $\omega$ of positive energy for small values of $\varepsilon$.
 These pairs can coalesce hypothetically for large values of $\varepsilon$, triggering another instability bifurcation.
 However, we have no supporting numerical evidence for the occurrence of such instability.